MySQL for Pivotal Cloud Foundry

 |Encrypted Data at Rest||MySQL for PCF enables integration with commercial vendors for full-disk encryption at rest.||Thales Vormetric plugin|

-MySQL for PCF supports configuring multiple AZs.
+MySQL for PCF supports configuring multiple availability zones (AZs).
 However, assigning multiple AZs to MySQL jobs does not guarantee high availability.

-- You can assign on-demand plans to any of the configured availability zones.
+- You can assign on-demand plans to any of the configured AZs.

-- You can select two AZs for the multi-node plans to increase the availability.
-Choosing three AZs for multi-node plans does not increase the number of AZs assigned to three.
+- For all MySQL for PCF plans, select three AZs.
+Choosing three AZs does not increase the number of AZs assigned to service instances to three.

 Please provide any bugs, feature requests, or questions to the Pivotal Cloud Foundry Feedback list.